-- Our Eye Centre will be producing exceptional research and innovating with new techniques. - The Behcets service will be at the forefront of 3 national centres across England offering joined up care across the ophthalmology and rheumatology teams. - Hearing services will be provided outstanding educational opportunities for best scientists trained regionally.
+- Our Eye Centre will be producing exceptional research and innovating with new techniques. - The Behcets service will be at the forefront of three national centres across England offering joined up care across the ophthalmology and rheumatology teams. - Hearing services will provide outstanding educations opportunities for the best scientists trained regionally.